 2.5 Participants must scan in and out of the venue using the Trace Together app in relation to the potential spread of COVID-19.

-2.6 Participants must adhere to a 2-metre safe distance from others at the start and finish points, and during the run.
+2.6 Participants must adhere to a 1-metre safe distance from others at the start and finish points, and during the run.

-2.7 Participants must wear a safety mask at all times prior to starting the run and after the finish, once they have caught their breath.
+2.7 Participants are encouraged to wear a safety mask prior to starting the run and after the finish, once they have caught their breath.

 2.8 Participants must be self-sufficient, as athlete services such as bag deposit and course drink stations are not provided.